Australian Wildlife Society - Movements Throughout History

 - It was Thistle's love and concern for alpine areas which occasioned the interest of the Society in this area for many years.
 Thistle continued her visits to Kosciuszko and campaigned against the destruction being caused by engineering works allowed by the Snowy Mountains Authority and was awarded the Australian Natural History Medallion by the Field Naturalists Club of Victoria.

-- In 1966 it was announced that, in the future, the Annual Report would be a seperate publication and Australian Wild Life would appear twice during the year with factual material intended to be of general interest to members.
+- In 1966 it was announced that, in the future, the Annual Report would be a separate publication and Australian Wild Life would appear twice during the year with factual material intended to be of general interest to members.
 In addition, another publication, Nature in Australia, appeared towards the end of 1965.
-This was to repleace the old well-known and useful Australian Naturalist, the publication of the Naturalists' Society of New South Wales, which by this time had amalgamated with the Society.
+This was to replace the old well-known and useful Australian Naturalist, the publication of the Naturalists' Society of New South Wales, which by this time had amalgamated with the Society.
 However, Nature in Australia ceased publication with the April 1967 issue, being replaced by Wildlife in Australia.
 Wildlife in Australia covered aspects of wildlife conservation for the whole of Australia and this comprehensive outlook was supported by Vincent Serventy, who was Editor for sixteen years.
 During this time Carol Serventy was Assistant Editor.

 - In 1967, the National Parks and Wildlife Act was introduced.
 For many years, the Society had lobbied the NSW Government and made a significant contribution by its submissions and letters during the critical formative period.
 The President of the Society, Vincent Serventy, was appointed to the Advisory Council.
-Both the Fauna Protection Act and Wild Flowers and Native Plants Protection Act, came under the new administration of the National Parks and Wildlife Act.
+Both the Fauna Protection Act and Wild Flowers and Native Plants Protection Act came under the new administration of the National Parks and Wildlife Act.

 - With the passing of the National Parks and Wildlife Act, Kosciusko became a National Park, but it was not until 1969 that all grazing within the boundaries of the Park ceased.